KELSEY’S MONTHLY BLOG – September 2019

 With over 3,500 domesticated Asian elephants in Thailand, it is only natural that they become a major part of the local community and this is no different for the Thung Kha Ngok area of Phang Nga.

 This month at Phang Nga Elephant Park we played host to the Yaowawit School; visits such as these allow us to work towards our educational goals within the community and provide opportunities to nurture young opinions.
 The Yaowawit School was set up following the devastating tsunami that hit on Boxing Day 2004.
+The school now notably aims to educate children from underprivileged backgrounds and provide them with stimulating new challenges and experiences.

 Twenty, bright and excited students aged 7-12 were welcomed into the Park to participate in several educational activities which were organised by our lovely Volunteers together with owners Jake and Lek.
 The children listened intently as Lek, also our head Kwan-chaang, talked them through a health check on the beautiful Bai-Ngern and discussed in further detail the cultural importance of the Asian elephant.